harshw2284/Kubernetes-journey/Day-11.md

 ### ✅ Task 7 : (Bonus) Compare with Helm (Day 10)

-1. Install WordPress using `helm install wp-helm bitnami/wordpress` in a separate namespace
+**1. Install WordPress using `helm install wp-helm bitnami/wordpress` in a separate namespace**

-2. Compare: how many resources did each approach create?
-Which gives more control ?
+**2. Compare: how many resources did each approach create?
+Which gives more control ?**

 Resource Count & Control Comparison